-4.34 The National Treasury of the South African Government, as an issuer of debt securities, is not required to comply with the completion and submission of Schedule 5.
+4.34 [repealed Schedule 5]

-4.35 Material risk factors and the sensitivity of the issue of debt securities to such risk factors pursuant to paragraph 4.10(g) must be addressed in respect of country/government risk.
+4.35 Material risk and the sensitivity of the issue of debt securities to such risk factors pursuant to paragraph 4.10(g) must be addressed in respect of country/government risk.

 4.36 The placing document must make provision for modifications to the placing document, pricing supplement, the terms and conditions of the debt securities, the guarantee, security or credit enhancement agreement (where applicable), as per the provisions of paragraph 6.56.